 September is Prostate Cancer Awareness Month and it’s common to hear public service announcements reminding men to get a prostate-specific antigen (PSA) test.
 Afterall, prostate cancer is the second leading cause of cancer death among American men and early detection is the best prevention.

-The long-term benefits of the PSA test for prostate cancer may outweigh any potential harm according to a recent paper published in the New England Journal of Medicine (NEJM).
+The long-term benefits of the PSA test for prostate cancer may outweigh any potential harm according to a paper published in the New England Journal of Medicine (NEJM).
 While current guidelines advise patients and physicians to determine the value of routine PSA screening on a case-by-case basis, researchers suggest that perceptions of PSA tests as ineffective are based on overstated harms and point to evidence showing that screenings can reduce death rates and prevent metastatic disease.

 IMPACT OF PSA TEST FOR PROSTATE CANCER